 Often, we hear about the number one tourist destination or the most popular places to visit when we travel, but what about those hidden gems no one talks about?
-Here we’ve put together a list of the best hidden gems in the United States to visit this year.
-Whether you’re looking for a quieter trip, or have just been everywhere else, there hidden gems will not disappoint!
+Here we’ve put together a list of the best hidden spots in the United States that you've never heard of before, but perhaps will amaze you even more.
+Whether you’re looking for a quieter trip, or have just been everywhere else, these amazing hidden places in the US will not disappoint!

 Encompassing 40,000 acres of bright red Aztec sandstone, Valley of Fire State Park is a great place to check out if you plan on being in the Las Vegas area.
 Be sure to check out the visitor center to learn about petrified trees and petroglyphs over 2,000 years old.
 Camping in the park is open year-round, though it is preferable to not visit in the heat of summer.